-Across three definitions of primary care, we found a weak positive relationship between primary care utilization and ED/IP visits.
-While it is hypothesized that increasing investment in primary care might lead to decreasing ED and IP utilization, the impact of primary care utilization on ED and IP visits might be hard to see within only a single year of observation due to the delayed effects of seeking and receiving primary care services.
-Earlier studies showed that results of primary care utilization on outcomes such as ED visits or hospitalizations might take longer to be realized: studies show that it takes two to three years to show effects on ED visits, whereas it might take six years before hospitalizations reduce (Fu et al., 2021).
+Primary care supports were found to positively correlate with longer IP stays, with a small effect size.
+Overall, we did not find a robust, significant relationship between health outcomes and primary care utilization in the studied frame.
+It is hypothesized that increased primary care utilization may lead to decreased ED and IP utilization, yet the impact of primary care utilization on these outcomes might be more difficult to detect within only a single year of observation; this due to the delayed effects of seeking and receiving primary care services, especially for more comprehensive primary care services such as the beneficiary primary care services and primary care supports identified in this study.
+An evaluation study from Fu et al. (2022) concluded that it takes two to three years to show effects on ED visits and may take six years before a reduction in hospitalizations can be seen after the intervention of comprehensive primary care (Fu et al., 2022).